GiulioVidotto/Influence_of_miRs_in_regulating_the_response_of_endothelial_cells_to_different_flow_environments/README.md

     ```bash
     bash download_public_data.sh
     ```
     This script creates a new directory in your home directory (`$HOME/project_data`).
 Inside this directory, there are other sub-directories to store different files from different websites.
+    ```bash
-    project_data/                   # Main directory for all project-related data ├── miR_database/               # Contains data from various miRNA databases │   ├── miRBase_database/       # Data from miRBase
+    project_data/                   # Main directory for all project-related data
+    ├── miR_database/               # Contains data from various miRNA databases
+    │   ├── miRBase_database/       # Data from miRBase